Andresfrla/Andresfrla/README.md

 ---

-Recently, I completed a web development bootcamp, broadening my skill set in JavaScript, React, Node.js, MongoDB, and front-end development.
-I'm excited about harnessing these technical capabilities to bring added value in bridging business and tech realms. 🔭 Open to Work!
+I have experience as a freelance web developer, working with full-stack technologies including JavaScript, React, Node.js, MongoDB, and front-end development.
+With over 7 years of expertise in sales and process optimization, I’m now focusing on leveraging my technical skills to create impactful software solutions.
+I'm actively seeking a position where I can contribute to solving complex problems, collaborate with talented teams, and continue growing as a developer.

+🔭 Open to new opportunities as a Junior React Developer!

 ## My Stats 💻